-Post submitted by Tommy Lodge, Senior Manager of HRC Membership Outreach
+Post submitted by Tommy Lodge, former Senior Manager of HRC Membership Outreach

 With 2013 in the rearview mirror (and what a year it was – check out 2013 LGBT Accomplishments here), why not resolve to further advance equality, your own health, and potentially cross an item off your “bucket list”?
 HRC’s Athletes for Equality rise to challenge every day by pushing themselves physically to support our shared mission.

 For you runners and walkers out there, HRC’s Athletes for Equality is now recruiting participants in two March 2014 races – the ASICS L.A.
 Marathon (or Half-Marathon Charity Relay) and the Publix Georgia Marathon, Half-Marathon &5k in Atlanta.
 Our team to date is 40+ strong, hails from well over 10 states, and represents every experience level.
 For 50% of our athletes, this is the first endurance event they’ve ever completed!
 In Los Angeles on March 9, 24,000+ take in the sites of Southern California from the starting line at Dodger Stadium to the finish line at Ocean Blvd in Santa Monica.
 On the other coast a few weeks later on March 23, participants take in Piedmont Park, Georgia State University, and the house where Dr. Martin Luther King Jr. was born.